 To celebrate winning the Kitchen Design over £100,000 Award at The International Design & Architecture Awards 2017 as well as Kitchen Designer of the Year at the kbbreview Retail and Design Awards 2017, we take a look at the brief and inspiration for this modern space that mixes old and new.

 Our client wanted a home that they could really put their mark on.
 Specifically, for the kitchen, they wanted to adapt the existing reception room into a large kitchen and dining area to suit their lifestyle yet still allow the space to feel like a room and not specifically like a kitchen.
 They also wanted to incorporate their love of modern materials like metal, timber and marble into the space whilst still ensuring that it functioned efficiently.

 The kitchen is the former reception room and benefits from impressively high ceilings of 3.8m and beautiful ornate cornicing and a ceiling rose, together with a fireplace as the central feature.
-The natural process for the design was to allow for a banquette seating area in the beautiful bay window.
+The natural process for the contemporary kitchen design was to allow for a kitchen banquette seating area in the beautiful bay window.
 This would maximise the seating space and allow for a stunning oval marble table, which we set against a strong black and white striped fabric for the bespoke bench.

-The remainder of the space was designed with a large kitchen island to accommodate the hobs and downdraft extractors.
+The remainder of the space was designed with a large contemporary kitchen island to accommodate the hobs and downdraft extractors.
 The sleek modular design of Kitchen Architecture’s Bulthaup B3 range creates a striking contrast against the period features of the room.
-We wanted the island to feel like blocks of freestanding furniture rather than fitted joinery.
+We wanted the kitchen island to feel like blocks of freestanding furniture rather than fitted joinery.
 The cabinet doors are a mix of black brown oak veneer on the tall units and graphite laminate base units, with strips of bronze in the handle recesses.